RiversideValley/JsonBinder/README.md

-## 🧩  NoobNotFound.Json2Any
+## 🧩  Riverside.JsonBinder

-NoobNotFound.Json2Any is a .NET based library that generates language-specific class representations from JSON input.
+Riverside.JsonBinder is a .NET based library that generates language-specific class representations from JSON input.
 It supports multiple programming languages.
 This was entirely created by AI.

 ## ✨ Features